 AMERICAN BBQ ROADTRIP

-We've enjoyed many good years and many good regions touring America’s Regional Cuisine & BBQ takes a year long road trip around the country delving into our proud food heritage.
-At each road trip stop month we dig-in to a new region and pair seasonal produce to create a menu that reflects BBQ favorites and iconic dishes that have been passed down through the generations.
+We've enjoyed many good years and many good regions touring America’s Regional Cuisine & BBQ.
+We've toured the country delving into our proud food heritage.
+At each road trip stop month we dug-in to a new region and paired seasonal produce to create a menu that reflects BBQ favorites and iconic dishes that have been passed down through the generations.

 We complimented each menu with a creative beverage program.
 After all, can you think of Kentucky Derby without a Mint Julep, Washington DC without the Gin Rickey, New Orleans without the Sazerac or Manhattan without the Manhattan?
 Add to the list of historic cocktails the incredible influx of small batch handmade whiskey, rye, and gin, beers and wines, and we have a unique “made in the USA” appeal to our drink list.
-Guests experience the regional cuisine created by local available product and the immigrant diversity that shaped it.
-Our Prix Fixe menus feature a starters, entrée and dessert, creatively channeling the rich history of each region.
-We start things off in Hawaii, then New Orleans in time for Mardi Gras.
-Then in March we head to New Mexico to warm things up a bit.
-And hankering for some North Carolina BBQ in April.
-By May we return to Kentucky in time for the Derby.
-By June we will celebrate being home in California, July in Texas, August in Georgia, September in Tennessee for Memphis style BBQ and back to Chicago in October.
-We are back on the road in 2017, for our third year exploring BBQ.
+Guests experienced the regional cuisine created by local available product and the immigrant diversity that shaped it.
+Our Prix Fixe menus featured starters, entrées and desserts, creatively channeling the rich history of each region.
+We started things off in Hawaii, then New Orleans in time for Mardi Gras.
+Check out all our regions below.
+2017 marked our third year and we're a little "road weary".
+We're headed home and stoking up the grill for some relaxed BBQ.
+Come see us soon.